 Along with quick and accurate transcriptions at a click, Trint's range of intuitive editing tools is helping journalists craft stories faster than ever.

 Key moments from multiple transcripts can be effortlessly pulled together with new headlines and text to create a story outline.
 Then by hitting play, everything will be read out in the revised order to verify quotes and hear the narrative come to life.

-Team workspaces then allow colleagues to securely collaborate on Trints and get stories signed-off sooner.
+Shared Drives then allow colleagues to securely collaborate on transcripts and get stories signed-off sooner.
 All protected by ISO-certified security that ensures both sensitive material and a journalist's source are never at risk.

 To further aid accessibility, video captions can be created and edited from any transcribed file.
 Allowing content shared online to grab everyone's attention‚ even if they have their sound off.

 From impactful videos that cut-through newsfeeds to soundbites that can be searched for, exported and uploaded to the web, Trint is helping journalists move beyond broadsheets and find faster ways to connect with their demographic.

 Trint is a really exciting product and one everybody should be thinking about adopting in their newsrooms in one way or another.